 Which Canyon is Better?

-While we can provide a number of tips for traveling to Antelope Canyon, you’ll be happy with either choice.
+While we can provide a lot of tips for traveling to Antelope Canyon, you’ll be happy with either choice.
 They are sister canyons, and if you see one you won’t miss out on the other.
 If you or a group member would be more comfortable not climbing down a ladder, then go to Upper.

 Summary